Snapwave333/Shillornoshill/README.md

 - Prizes auto-scale from $0 to your chosen maximum; zero traps are forced to $0.
 - Settings persist locally via `localStorage` and can be overridden per game.
 - Runs in a web browser or as a Windows desktop app via Electron.
+ - Randomize case positions and reusable templates for rapid session setup.

 ## Quick Start